Markus Åkesson

 Markus Åkesson (born 10 July 1975) is a Swedish artist working with painting and glass sculpture.
 He lives and works in Nybro, Sweden with his wife, the ceramist Ellen Ehk.
 His painting studio is in the former glass factory at Pukeberg in Nybro and he collaborates with the glass studio Kosta Boda.
-He is one of the most prominent international painters in the neo-figurative style.
+He is widely considered as one of the most prominent international painters in the neo-figurative style.

 Early life and education

 Åkesson was born in the small village of Sporsjö outside of Kalmar in southeastern Sweden surrounded by seemingly boundless forests, making it impossible to grasp the horizon.
-His father worked as a forester, and his mother, a homemaker. Åkesson was the youngest of four boys and spent many childhood hours drawing the world around him, nurtured by the universes of comic books in which he had a great interest.
-He is passionate about myths and magic, and is especially fond of the forest that makes them almost real.
-Growing up surrounded by woods, this magical environment has been Markus' primary source of inspiration since a young age, encouraging his imagination and keeping its mystery, beauty and ancient lore alive.
+His father worked as a forester, and his mother, a homemaker. Åkesson was the youngest of four boys and started drawing in his childhood, nurtured by the universes of comic books in which he had a great interest.
+He thus became passionate about myths and magic, with an especial fondness for the forest.
+According to him, growing up surrounded by woods, this magical environment has been his primary source of inspiration since a young age and encouraged his imagination greatly.
 In an interview with Johanna Sandell from the book, Insomnia, Åkesson says "To anyone who knows my history, it’s not difficult to see connections [to my childhood] in my paintings.
 I grew up in the countryside, in the forest.
 I played a lot on my own, I was always out in the forest and I drew a lot".

 Not coming from an artistic family, Åkesson's creativity manifested itself in the ways that came most naturally in his world.
 In high school, he studied to be a mechanic and spent his free time airbrushing designs on cars and motorcycles.
 Growing up in the heart of Sweden's "Crystal Kingdom" it was natural for the artistically inclined to gravitate towards work in the glass industry, and as an adult, he found a job as a crystal engraver in a nearby factory.

 Unlike many of his Scandinavian peers, Åkesson has limited formal academic training.
 He studied briefly at Ölands Folkhögskola, but is otherwise self-taught, taking most of his cues from history, philosophy, and literature.
 In this period, his culture expands at a great speed, and he discovers the work of other figurative artists like Lucian Freud, Michaël Borremans or Jenny Saville.